Yeast

 “opportunistic organism”.
 In a healthy individual the

-probiotic organisms which form the normal flora keep the
+probiotic organisms, which form the normal flora, keep

-Candida is converted into a vicious form of fungus which
+converted into a vicious form of fungus which invades

 tract.

-ketoconazole etc. These drugs belong to the same
+miconazole, and ketoconazole etc. These drugs belong to

 dissolving the cell wall of the yeast.
 They are